metabase/metabase/docs/developers-guide/driver-changelog.md

   more information.
 You should use `metabase.driver.sql-jdbc.execute/do-with-connection-with-options` instead of `clojure.java.jdbc/with-db-connection` or `clojure.java.jdbc/get-connection` going forward.

-- The multimethods `set-role-statement` and `default-database-role` have been added.
+- The multimethods `set-role!`, `set-role-statement`, and `default-database-role` have been added.
 These methods are used to enable connection impersonation, which is a new feature added in 0.47.0.
 Connection impersonation allows users to be assigned to specific database roles which are set before any queries are executed, so that access to tables can be restricted at the database level instead of (or in conjunction with) Metabase's built-in permissions system.

 ## Metabase 0.46.0